+Gabriella D’Ambrosio has been awarded the WNY State Referee of the Year (Feale) 2020.
 Some people might think, upon looking at her background, that somehow Gabriella D’Ambrosio was “born to it.”
 It would be a reasonable misconception... after all, her grandparents were born in Naples and came to this country in their twenties and assured that she had a soccer ball at her feet most of the time from the day she was born.
-But there is far more to the story than that.

-Gabriella first became a referee in 2014 and now has 6 years of experience.
-She also certified as a futsal referee and so that she can officiate the game she loves year round as well as improve her skills on the field.
+Gabriella first became a referee in 2014 and is certified as a futsal referee and so that she can officiate the game she loves year round as well as improve her skills on the field.

-She started to play organized soccer at the age of 8 and played for 9 years for the Chili Soccer Association, one year for the Rochester Jr. Rhinos and another for the Rochester Futbol Club.
-She played for 3 years on her HS varsity soccer team and found time to also be the manager for the Varsity Softball team, a sport she had to learn from scratch having never been involved.
+Gabriella started to play organized soccer at the age of 8 at several different levels.
+She was a 3-year varsity player and found time to also be the manager for the Varsity Softball team, a sport she had to learn from scratch having never been involved.
 She is currently playing on the women’s varsity soccer team at St. John Fisher where she divides her time playing for the team and volunteering to coach goal keepers for the Rochester Junior Rhinos as well as playing for a women’s team in the summer.
 She looks forward to her coaching as she hopes to spark the same love of the game that she has into the younger players that she oversees.

-Outside of school she has also volunteered quite a bit of time to her church, St. Theodore’s where she is a lector, alter server and has been a camp counselor for their vacation bible school for several years, last year leading the arts and crafts section of the camp deciding what the campers would do as well as teaching them how to complete their works of art.
-Additionally she was in girl scouts completing both her bronze and silver awards, volunteered for the Breast Cancer Walk in the city of Rochester as well as the Luau for Lustgarten at St. John Fisher College rasing money for pancreatic cancer research.
+Outside of school she has also volunteered quite a bit of time to her church as a lector, alter server, and has been a camp counselor for several years.
+Additionally, Gabriella was in girl scouts completing both her bronze and silver awards, volunteered for the Breast Cancer Walk in the city of Rochester as well as the Luau for Lustgarten at St. John Fisher College raising money for pancreatic cancer research.